 - Before the courts were all mashed together (partly in 1857, completely in 1873) there were six different flavours of lawyer.
 Barristers, the equity court (Chancery), serjeants in common-law (King's Bench, Common Pleas, and the Exchequer), and advocates in admiralty and church courts (5 different courts).
 The barristers worked with attorneys, the serjeants with solicitors, and the advocates with proctors.
 Some of these show up in 19th century novels.

-Americans familiar with the legal profession should recognize the difference as being essentially the same as that between a litigator (=barrister) and a transactional lawyer (=solicitor), although there are numerous differences (for instance, the breakdown of work isn't as clear-cut in American criminal work).
+Americans familiar with the legal profession should recognize the difference as being essentially the same as that between a litigator (=barrister) and a transactional lawyer (=solicitor), although there are numerous differences (for instance, the breakdown of work isn't as clear-cut in American criminal work, plus solicitors do some non-argument litigation work like research and writing).
 A better way to think of the difference between solicitors and barristers for people less familiar with the law is the difference between a primary-care physician and a specialist medical doctor (surgeon or physician).
 A primary-care physician is a generalist whose job is keeping you out of hospital, by giving you check-ups, telling you how to live more healthily in general terms, and providing simple interventions for minor problems; a solicitor is a generalist whose job is to keep you out of court if at all possible, by making sure that your legal affairs don't push the boundaries of the law in general terms, telling you how you ought to act if you don't want to get sued, helping you settle if you do get sued, and gathering evidence for trial if settlement doesn't work out.
 A specialist doctor is, well, a specialist, who usually handles only one particular kind of medicine, specifically handling just the cases severe enough to require either hospitalisation or extensive treatment, and generally cannot be approached directly by a patient—they must get a referral from a primary-care physician.
 A barrister is a specialist, who usually only handles a fairly narrow type of case, specifically handling just the cases severe enough to be litigated in court, and generally cannot be approached directly by a client—they only work on referrals from a solicitor.

 Court Room Terms